ibm-cloud-docs/watsonx-code-assistant/wca-modernize-java.md

 * Links to a technology report, an inventory report, and an analysis report
 * Tabs for issues to fix, which can be automated, assisted, or self-directed fixes, and additional information.

+### Completing automated fixes
+{: #wca-upgrade-autofix}

-*  If you have an **Automated fixes** tab with one or more fixes, select the tab.
+If you have an **Automated fixes** tab with one or more fixes, select the tab.

 Because {{site.data.keyword.wca_short}} completes the fixes for you, you do not need to make any code changes.
-The LLM is not used for automated fixes.
+The large language model (LLM) is not used for automated fixes.
  1. Expand the Instructions and read them.
-    1. Optionally open each issue to review the description of the issue.
+ 1. Optionally open the issue to review the description of the issue.

-       Depending on the issues that you have, you might see two sets of issues, one called **Modernize to Liberty** and the other called **Java Upgrade**.
  1. Click **Run automated fixes**.
+    * The Automated fixes are fixed.
+    * External issues remain in the list until you update the associated dependency.
  1. When **Run automated fixes** completes, click **Rebuild and refresh** to update the list of issues.

-    1. If you have more automated fixes, repeat clicking **Run automated fixes** and **Rebuild and refresh** until all automated fixes are fixed.
+### Completing assisted fixes
+{: #wca-upgrade-assistedfix}

-*  If you have an **Assisted fixes** tab with one or more fixes, select the tab.
+If you have an **Assisted fixes** tab with one or more fixes, select the tab.

-   You change the code, but {{site.data.keyword.wca_short}} provides instructions on how to change the code to fix the issues.
-The LLM is used to come up with the instructions that {{site.data.keyword.wca_short}} provides.
+Although you fix your code, {{site.data.keyword.wca_short}} assists you by providing suggestions in the chat on how to change your code.
  1. Expand the Instructions and follow the instructions.
  1. For each issue, expand it.
  1. Click **Read more** to find out more about the issue.
  1. Click the file that is listed in the issue.

        The file opens in the editor.
-    1. Click the **+** icon to view the issue details.
+ 1. Expand the issue to view the issue details.
-    1. Highlight the code snippet.
+ 1. If in the details you are directed to select a code snippet, select it.
  1. Click **Help me** for assistance in fixing the issue.

-       The issue displays one of the following types of assistance that you complete.
-       * Instructions to resolve the issue
-       * Code to repair the issue
-       * Steps to complete before you then call the large language model (LLM) to resolve the issue.
-    1. Follow the instructions in the chat to modify the code and fix the issue.
+ 1. Follow the code suggestions in the chat so that you modify the code to fix the issue.

+       In some cases, the chat provides an informational response instead of a code suggestion.

  1. As you fix issues, click **Rebuild and refresh** until all the assisted fixes are fixed.

+### Completing self-directed fixes
+{: #wca-upgrade-selffix}

-*  If you have a **Self-directed fixes** tab with one or more fixes, select the tab.
+If you have a **Self-directed fixes** tab with one or more fixes, select the tab.

 You change the code and determine how to fix the code, but you can get help from the chat.
  1. Expand the Instructions and follow the instructions.
  1. Expand each issue.
  1. Click **Read more** to find out more about the issue.
  1. Click the file that is listed in the issue.

     The file opens in the editor.
  1. Click **Start chat**, which is displayed for each occurrence of the issue.

     The chat window opens so that you can get help for the occurrence.
+For example, you can ask the code assistant what the current code does.
+Or, you can ask if an alternative implementation exists for the problematic code.
-    1. As you fix issues, click and **Rebuild and refresh** until all the self-directed fixes are fixed.
+ 1. As you fix issues, click **Rebuild and refresh** until all the self-directed fixes are fixed.

+### Addressing additional information
+{: #wca-upgrade-additionalinfo}

-*  If you have an **Additional information** tab with a number of one or more on it, select the tab.
+If you have an **Additional information** tab with a number of one or more on it, select the tab.

 These issues don't require a code change to migrate your code, but review the issues.
 They might need to be verified or tested.
-    1. Expand the instructions and follow them.
+ * Expand the instructions and follow them.

+   The instructions explain the severity of the issues, whether they are critical, warning, or informational issues.
-    1. Click each issue.
+ * Click each issue.
-    1. Click **Read more** to find out more about the issue.
+   * Click **Read more** to find out more about the issue.
-    1. Click the file that is listed in the issue.
+   * Click the link on the file that is listed in the issue to review the code.

    The file opens in the editor.

+   How you address the issue depends on the severity of the issue along with information supplied that is specific to the issue.